dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.

-The three parameters per letter:
-  * `size` : radius of the second circle
+So I've gone for an abstract aproach, I have done letter A-D and am going to try and finish my alphabet tonight.
+I have been reall busy with animation and have fallen behind abit.
+I want to add opacity onto one of the triangles so there is a cool colour change inbetween the two.

+My letter parameters

+section x - x offset of the first triangle relative to the first one.

+section y - y offset of the first triangle relative to the first one.

+section 2x - x offset of the first triangle relative to the first one.

+section 2x - y offset of the first triangle relative to the first one.

-  * `offsetx` : x offset of the second circle relative to the first one
+section 3x - x offset of the first triangle relative to the first one.

-  * `offsety` : y offset of the second circle relative to the first one
+section 3y - y offset of the first triangle relative to the first one.

+section x - x offset of the first triangle relative to the first one.

+opacity - colour opacity

+strokeWeight - weight of the shape stroke